Feasibility and Single Parameter Scaling of Extinctions in Large Ecological Communities

 {\bf Model and Methodology.} I consider large Lotka-Volterra models defined by the following $S$ coupled nonlinear ordinary differential equations~\cite{All15,Akj24}

 They generalize the Lotka-Volterra model~\cite{LV1,LV2} to mixed ecosystems with multiple species.
-They determine the time-evolution of the abundance $N_i(t)$ for each species labeled $i$, as a function of (i) its carrying capacity/growth rates $k_i$ and (ii) interspecies interactions that are encoded in the elements of the real $S \times S$ matrix $\mathbb A$.
+They determine the time-evolution of the abundance $N_i(t)$ for each species labeled $i$, as a function of (i) its growth rate $k_i$ and (ii) interspecies interactions encoded in the elements of the real $S \times S$ matrix $\mathbb A$.
 Following RMT~\cite{RMT}, $\mathbb A$ belongs to an ensemble defined by the statistics of its matrix elements ${\mathbb A}_{ij}$, and I assume that the latter are normally distributed with average and second moment given by

 Beside $\mu$ and $\sigma$, Eq.~\eqref{xcorr} introduces a third parameter $\gamma$ in our theory, whose meaning is the following.
 The interaction matrix element ${\mathbb A}_{ij} > 0 $ ($<0$) represents the loss (growth) rate of species $i$ due to its interaction with species $j$.
 Then, if ${\mathbb A}_{ij} > 0 $ ($<0$) and ${\mathbb A}_{ji} < 0$ ($>0$) the two species $i$ and $j$ are in a predator-prey relationship.
 If, on the other hand ${\mathbb A}_{ij} > 0 $ and ${\mathbb A}_{ji} > 0$ then the two species are in competition, while when ${\mathbb A}_{ij} < 0 $ and ${\mathbb A}_{ji} < 0$, they are in mutualistic symbiosis.
 Thus $\gamma <0$ ($>0$) means that pairs with ${\mathbb A}_{ij}$ having the opposite (same) sign as ${\mathbb A}_{ji}$ dominate.
 The cross-diagonal covariance parameter $\gamma \in [-1,1]$ tunes between exclusively predator-prey behaviors, $\gamma=-1$, to exclusively competitive and/or mutualistic behavior, $\gamma=1$~\cite{caveat1}.